chenhsong/OpenProtocol/cs/doc/messages_reference.md

 ### Description

-This class implements the `REQ_MOLD` message, which is sent to the iChen&reg; 4.1 Server to request the set of mold settings data of a controller currently connected to the server.
+This class implements the `REQ_MOLD` message, which is sent to the iChen® 4.1 Server to request the set of mold settings data of a controller currently connected to the server.

 The server responds with a [`MoldDataMessage`](#molddatamessage) message.

 ### Properties